 For more about summer in Lanesboro, see The belle of bluff country.

-2013 events: May 18, Root River Triathlon from Houston, with an eight-mile bike ride, three-mile run and 6½-mile canoe or kayak stretch.
+2018 events: May 19, Root River Triathlon from Houston, with an eight-mile bike ride, three-mile run and 6.8 canoe or kayak stretch.

 Outfitters often recommend the slower 14-mile South Branch stretch from Preston to Lanesboro if the North Branch is too high; the 16 miles between Whalan and Rushford also are an option.